pnp/script-samples/scripts/spo-export-basic-sitecollection-info/README.md

 ## Summary

-Often we will have to provide a raport containing various Site Collection properties to stakeholdes which do not have access to the SharePoint Admin Center.
+Often we will have to provide a report containing various Site Collection properties to stakeholders which do not have access to the SharePoint Admin Center.
 This samples shows an export of a few basic properties but it can expanded without too much hassle.

 ## Implementation